szilvia-csernus/book-cycle/README.md

 ## Local Development

-To develop this project locally in VSCode, the followings steps are needed.
+To develop this project locally in VSCode, the following steps are needed.

 0. Prerequisites: make sure python and psql are installed.
 1. Set up a free account with STRIPE.